Trusted WordPress tutorials, when you need them most.

 How to Easily Enable WordPress Debug Mode to Fix Site Errors

-Working on your WordPress website, you may encounter different errors caused by a theme, plugin, or custom code.
+Debugging helps you identify and understand errors in software code.
+When working on your WordPress website, you might run into errors caused by a theme, plugin, or custom code.

-In this article, we will show you how to enable WordPress debug mode to fix site errors easily.
+In this article, we’ll guide you through the steps to enable WordPress debug mode, which will make it easier to fix any site errors you encounter.

 How to easily enable WordPress debug mode to fix site error